Routing Design Rule Types Available for PCB Layout in Altium Designer

 Routing Topology

 This rule specifies the topology to be employed when routing nets on the board.
 The topology of a net is the arrangement or pattern of the pin-to-pin connections.
 By default, pin-to-pin connections of each net are arranged to give the shortest overall connection length.
-A topology is applied to a net for a variety of reasons; for high speed designs where signal reflections must be minimized the net is arranged with a daisy chain topology; for ground nets a star topology could be applied to ensure that all tracks come back to a common point.
+A topology is applied to a net for various reasons; for high-speed designs where signal reflections must be minimized the net is arranged with a daisy chain topology; for ground nets, a star topology could be applied to ensure that all tracks come back to a common point.

 Constraints